Economic Hardship for J-1 Students

 - Continue to engage in a full course of study while school is in session.

 - Have serious, urgent, and unforeseen economic circumstances which have arisen since acquiring J-1 status.

 - Make sure that you are eligible for off-campus employment according to the eligibility criteria above.
 Check with an ISS immigration advisor if you have any questions.

 - Write a letter requesting off-campus work authorization due to economic necessity.
 Explain the serious, urgent and unforeseen circumstances which have arisen since acquiring J-1 status.
 Gather documents that support your claims (medical bills, loss of scholarship, etc.).

 - Upload your letter and supporting documents in iHawk (J-1 Student Services > Off-Campus Work - Economic Hardship > Part 1).

-- Meet with an ISS immigration advisor during drop ins to determine your eligibility.
+- Meet with an ISS immigration advisor during DROP-IN ADVISING to review and process your request.
+Visit the ISS website for the Drop-In Advising schedule.